Fine Dining Restaurants in Québec City

 One of the best reasons to visit Québec City is its incredible restaurants!
-Here is a selection of unique, and mostly chef-owned establishments, which I believe give Québec City its distinctive gourmet character.
+Here is a selection of unique, and mostly chef-owned establishments in Old Québec, which I believe give Québec City its distinctive gourmet character.

 Chef Jean-Luc Boulay’s restaurant is where you’ll indulge in a unique Canadian, yet very European-inspired culinary journey.
 Every perfume, colour, flavour and texture is offered as an experience through love.
 Simplicity and authenticity is definitely Saint-Amour’s key to success.
 Among my favourite dishes, the most sumptuous, melt-in-your-mouth duck leg I have eaten.
 I recommend a seat in the charming vintage dining room where a skylight offers a natural flow of light.

 - Le Champlain - Fairmont Le Château Frontenac